Y2S Sports

 Why Do You Use Sports in your program?

-Sports offer a fun, familiar, and interactive environment for developing character and life skills.
+Sports offer a fun, familiar, and interactive environment to develop character and life skills.
 Incorporating sports into our program allows us to connect with kids in a relatable way, utilize an informal setting, and communicate in a language they understand.

 What sports do you offer?

 Our program uses multiple sports for different reasons.
-First, playing multiple sports exposes children to different movements, builds mental resiliency, and shows them that they are capable of gaining skills that may have seemed out of reach at first.
+Playing multiple sports exposes children to different movements, builds mental resiliency, and shows them that they are capable of gaining skills that may have seemed out of reach at first.

 Do You Play Multiple Sports in one season?